Parliament’s ‘critical friend’: a short history of the Hansard Society

 Seeing the Prime Minister, Mr Churchill, and his Deputy, Mr Attlee, sitting on a sofa in the Smoking Room of the House of Commons in August 1944, at the height of the War, an independent MP, Stephen King Hall, summoned up the courage to approach them to see if he could interest them in his ‘Friends of Hansard’ idea.

-King Hall believed that the record of parliamentary debates was an excellent vehicle for proclaiming the principles and workings of parliamentary democracy at a time when it was under imminent threat.
+King Hall believed that the record of parliamentary debates was an excellent vehicle for proclaiming the principles and workings of parliamentary democracy at a time when they were under imminent threat.
 King Hall, whose maiden speech had focused on the lack of interest shown by both the public and Parliament in Hansard, believed that the record could be not only an instrument of propaganda but also a teaching aid for the expansion of parliamentary democracy after the War.

 Having listened to the idea, Churchill asked, ‘How much do you want to start this up?’‘One pound from each of you if you approve the idea, and you will be the first Friends’, replied King Hall.
 Churchill and Attlee duly handed over the money.
 So began a venture that for 75 years has sought, through education and research, to promote the principles of parliamentary democracy at home and abroad.